Father, Stanislav, was his coach growing up; mother, Natalia.

 Achieved career-high No. 17 in May 2024 after becoming the 1st ATP Tour champion (since ATP Tour was established in 1990) to come back from a set down in every match en route to his 4th title in Montpellier.

-In Halle, earned biggest titles of career by earning 5 Top 25 wins in as many matches, including No. 9 Sinner in QF and No. 7 Rublev in final to win 2023 title and recorded biggest win of career over No. 1 Sinner en route to 2025 title.
+In Halle, earned five Top 25 wins in as many matches to capture 2023 title and recorded biggest win of career over No. 1 Sinner en route to 2025 title.

 Earned 1st Top 5 win over No. 3 A. Zverev in 2022 Montpellier final for 1st ATP Tour title in 5th final.